yogiearifin/contact-app/README.md

 - Profit!

 ## Issues
-What are great projects without some issues, am I right?
+What is a great project without some issues, am I right?

 - If you access Homepage ('/), it will have a lot of console.error.
 This is due to someone inserted a local path for contact images (I swear it wasn't me).
 ![look at this red thingies](https://i.imgur.com/pXOZiP8.png)
 - Slowness on Homepage.
-Again, this is most likely due to above problem, because the other pages load just fine and blazingly fast
+This is due the endpoint has a lot of data without built-in pagination from the Backend side.